Skip to main content

 Create an Area Chart

-To create an Area Chart, ensure your dashboard is in Edit Mode.
-Click the Add Widget button, then select the Area Chart option from the widget list.
-This will open the Create Area Chart dialog, where the settings and data sources can be configured.
+To create an Area Chart, a user must first ensure the dashboard is in Edit Mode.
+Click the Add Widget button and select the Area Chart option from the widget list.
+This opens the Create Area Chart dialog, where data sources and chart settings can be configured.

 Configuring the Area Chart